inconspicuous-creations/Inconspicuous.Framework/README.md

 ### Contexts and ContextViews

 The Context is the main entry point that takes care of all interface-to-implementation bindings and can optionally run some startup logic.
 The ContextView is simply a view that initializes a Context at the start of the program.
 The ContextView should be a root game object named `_<Name>ContextView` that contains all other objects in the scene.
-CustomContextView or MainContextView is a general-purpose ContextView that allows you to specify any context to Initialize through the inspector.
+CustomContextView or MainContextView is a general-purpose ContextView that allows you to specify any context to initialize through the inspector.

 ```
 [Scene("Test")]